SWC-OSG-Workshop/2014-12-15-UChicago/novice/DHTC/05-Stash.md

 <h2> Accessing Stash using SCP </h2>

-We can transfer files to stash using scp or Globus.
+We can transfer files to stash using scp.
 First, let's look at transferring files using scp.
-Scp allows you to transfer files and directories from your OSG Connect account using your ssh credentials.
-It works with any unix file or directory is not specific to *stash*.
+Scp is a counterpart to ssh that allows for secure, encrypted file transfers between systems using your ssh credentials.

 To transfer a file from *stash* using scp, you'll need to run scp with the source and destination.
 Files on remote systems are indicated using